whu8-stat660/course-questions-wiki/week-01/README.md

 - Question (anguyen152-stat660): should indentation be ignored while SAS coding ?
 - Question (flee11-stat660): Can we use single quotation marks instead of double quotation marks in the given fizz buzz SAS codes?
 Will SAS run without error and still give us the correct results?
 - Answer (flee11-stat660): Yes, single quotation marks work too, and SAS will run without error and still give us the correct results.
-- Question (llopez37-stat660) Do quotation marks need to be consistent throughout?
+- Question (llopez37-stat660) Do quotation marks need to be consistent throughout or can you alternate?